What are ciliopathies?

 How is PCD diagnosed?

 PCD arises from cilia dysmotility associated with cilia structural defects or lack of cilia, that can usually be detected using specialised microscopy.
-Screening tests for PCD include nasal nitric oxide and tests of ciliary motility by high speed video imaging of nasal cells, or less advanced in vivo tests including the saccharin test.
+Screening tests for PCD include nasal nitric oxide and tests of ciliary motility by high speed video imaging of nasal cells.
 Specific diagnosis requires examination of cilia by light and electron microscopy, with epithelial culture in doubtful cases.
 Genetic testing is increasingly used to assist PCD diagnosis especially since up to a fifth of cases may not show any obvious structural cilia defects.

 Find out more about Primary Ciliary Dyskinesia